UPDATE 1-Egypt Central bank sells $120 mln at regular FX auction

 The central bank had been keeping the pound artificially strong through regular weekly auctions, giving the priority of dollar allocation to the imports of essential goods.

-One black market trader said the pound had strengthened marginally on Tuesday to 9.9 pounds per dollar compared with around 10 pounds per dollar a day earlier.
-He did not give volumes of trade.
+Three black market traders said the pound had weakened on Tuesday to 10.10 pounds per dollar compared to around 10.05 pounds per dollar a day earlier.
+They did not give volumes of trade.

+“There is increased demand and there was also speculation ahead of the auction that the central bank would devalue the pound and that increased demand for dollars too,” one trader said.

-The central bank had devalued the pound to 8.85 per dollar from 7.73 on March 14 and announced it would pursue a more flexible exchange rate.
+The central bank devalued the pound to 8.85 per dollar from 7.73 on March 14 and announced it would pursue a more flexible exchange rate.
 It later strengthened the pound to 8.78 per dollar.
-(Reporting by Lin Noueihed and Asma Alsharif; Editing by Richard Balmforth)
+(Reporting by Asma Alsharif; Editing by Raissa Kasolowsky)